Liliana Segre: Testimony

 For a long time, Segre never wanted to speak publicly about her experience in concentration camps.
 Like many Holocaust children, returning home and to a normal life was far from easy.
 She also remembers that she did not find in those years any ear willing to listen to her.
 In 1996, she recalled:

-It was only in the early 1990s that she decided to interrupt her silence: since then she went to school assemblies and conferences to tell young people her story, also on behalf of the millions of others who shared it with her and who have never been able to communicate it.
+It was only in the early 1990s that she decided to break her silence: since then she went to school assemblies and conferences to tell young people her story, also on behalf of the millions of others who shared it with her and who have never been able to communicate it.
 In 1997, she was among the witnesses of the documentary film Memoria, presented at the Berlin International Film Festival.

 In 2004, Segre was interviewed, together with Goti Herskovits Bauer and Giuliana Fiorentino Tedeschi, by Daniela Padoan in Come una rana d'inverno.
 Conversazioni con tre donne sopravvissute ad Auschwitz (Like a frog in winter.
 Conversations with three women who survived from Auschwitz).
 In 2005 her story was retraced with more details in a book-interview by Emanuela Zuccalà, Sopravvissuta ad Auschwitz: Liliana Segre fra le ultime testimoni della Shoah (Survived in Auschwitz: Liliana Segre among the last witnesses of the Shoah.
 Also in 2005, she gave a video interview lasting more than five hours to Doris Felsen which is available in the Online Archive Forced Labor 1939–1945.

 In 2009, Segre lent her voice Racconti di chi è sopravvissuto ('Tales of those who have survived'), a research project conducted by Marcello Pezzetti between 1995 and 2008 on behalf of the Center of Contemporary Jewish Documentation of Milan, which led to the collection of testimonies of almost all the Italian survivors from Nazi concentration camps who were still alive.
 In the same year, she participated in Moni Ovadia's film-documentary Binario 21 (Platform 21) directed by Felice Cappa, which was inspired by the poem Dos lid funem oysgehargetn yidishn folk ("The Song of the Murdered Jewish People") written by Polish poet Itzhak Katzenelson.

 On 27 November 2008, the University of Trieste awarded Segre with an honorary degree in Law.
 On 15 December 2010, the University of Verona awarded her with an honorary degree in Pedagogy.
 On 26 October 2020, LUMSA University awarded her with an honorary degree in International relations.